tbates/tbates.github.io/_posts/2020-10-04-Values-matter.markdown

 ---
 layout: post
-title: "Values and why they are important in OpenMx"
+title: "Values and why they are important"
 date: 2020-10-04 00:00
 comments: true
 categories: models tutorial